Rbatistab/doppelkopf-rs/README.md

 rm -rf doppelkopf-rs
 ```

-To uninstall clone the package and follow the "unistaller":
+To uninstall clone the package and follow the "uninstaller":
 ```shell
 # Clone the package
 git clone https://github.com/Rbatistab/doppelkopf-rs.git